-As a result of their termination of service to Timken due to the sale of the Company, participants having a vested account balance greater than \$1,000 were given the option of (i) transferring their account balance to another plan, (ii) receiving a lump-sum amount equal to the vested balance of their account, (iii) receiving installment payments of their vested assets over a period of time not to exceed their life expectancy, or (iv) leaving their vested account balance in the Plan.
+As a result of their termination of service to The Timken Company due to the closure of the Standard Plant, participants having a vested account balance greater than \$1,000 were given the option of (i) transferring their account balance to another plan, (ii) receiving a lump-sum amount equal to the vested balance of their account, (iii) receiving installment payments of their vested assets over a period of time not to exceed their life expectancy, or (iv) leaving their vested account balance in the Plan.
 Participants having a vested account balance less than \$1,000 received a lump-sum amount equal to their vested account balance.
-Participants electing to leave their vested assets in the Plan may do so until age 70-1/2 after which time the lump-sum or installment distribution options would apply.
+Participants electing to leave their vested assets in the Plan may do so until age 70 \(^1/2\) after which time the lump-sum or installment distribution options would apply.